0xSpaceShard/starknet-hardhat-plugin/www/docs/intro.md

 }
 ```

-DevNet logs look like this,
+Devnet logs look like this,

 ```
 Adding balance...